juliendu11/Chat-Application-Front-Vue3/README.md

 # Chat application - front vuejs

-An example of a Chat application in JS with room management registration and real connection saved in MongoDB written in typescript
+An example of a Chat application in JS with room management registration and real login saved in MongoDB written in typescript

 The back part is here: https://github.com/juliendu11/Chat-Application-Back-Express (it's Express and Socket.io in typescript)

+## TODO

+- [] Enforce typescript because is not full typescript
+- [] Add unit tests
+- [] Add e2e tests
+- [] Refresh jwt token before expiration
+- [] Add private message
+- [] Show all member registered not just online
+- [] Sending image
+- [] Add ent for API URL

 ## Project setup
 ```